 - By signing the Direct Debit Request, you authorise us to arrange for funds to be debited from your account in accordance with the agreement.

-- The Queensland Teachers’ Union will issue a letter in November detailing the dates and amount of the debit transactions.
+- The Queensland Teachers’ Union will issue a Direct Debit Statement detailing the dates and amount of the debit transactions.

 - For all matters relating to the Direct Debit arrangements (such as requests to defer/alter, stop/cancel, or dispute), the customer should contact the membership section of the Union on 07 3512 9000 and/or write to the General Secretary, Queensland Teachers’ Union, PO Box 1750, MILTON LPO 4064.